andrewconnell/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 sudo apt-get install nodejs-legacy
 ````

+The command window will show that the application is now listening on port 8080.
+Open a browser and type in the url localhost:8080.
 The application displays the following dialog box and prompts you to click **Connect**.

 ![](Images/09.png)